jaubourg/fence/doc/use-case/ls-R.md

 Let's see:
 * it's just the [callback-based implementation](#callback-based-implementation) simplified (no count management, less nesting), pretty much anybody can read it
 * it's only about [6% slower](#performance-comparison) yet returns a promise

+Of course, you could just embed the callback-based logic in a Deferred but, then, you would still have to count manually and you wouldn't benefit from the inhibition of all joined functions if and when an error occurs.